 Hohfeld knew that his analytical framework could not solve legal problems.
 It was meant to allow legal problems to be seen clearly.

 From a halakhic perspective, the dissolution of a marriage, like its foundation, requires a voluntary agreement: the man grants the divorce, the woman accepts it.
-There are cases, however, when a husband refuses to grant his wife a divorce, or she refuses to receive it – an act of revenge or financial blackmail, or any justified reason – and the spouse becomes a mesurevet/mesurev get.
-I will use the feminine term mesurevet because of its frequency and more severe consequences.
-The legal solutions for this situation are presently framed within a rights discourse – that is, the right of the woman to end the marriage – and therefore, seek to induce the husband to fulfill his duty and release his wife from the marriage.
+There are cases, however, when a husband refuses to grant his wife a divorce, or she refuses to receive it – an act of revenge or financial blackmail, or any justified reason – and the spouse becomes a mesurevet/mesurav get.
+In this lecture, I will use the feminine term mesurevet because of its frequency and more severe consequences.
+The legal discourse for this situation is presently framed within a rights discourse – that is, the right of the woman to end the marriage – and therefore, seeks to induce the husband to fulfill his duty and release his wife from the marriage.

 This lecture aims to apply the insights of legal thinking that derive from application of the so-called Hohfeld Table to the mesuravot get issue.
 Although more than a hundred years have passed since the publication of Wesley N. Hohfeld’s seminal article “Fundamental Legal Conceptions,” and in spite of the criticisms and attempts at fine-tuning during these years, the eight legal relationships that he defined continue, in my opinion, to serve as powerful tools for the clarification and simplification of legal thinking.